tolgee/documentation/blog/2023-06-06-tolgee-translator.md

 ### What about reliability?

-Our **primary intention** behind releasing the Tolgee Translator **is to assist human translators**.
+Our **primary intention** behind releasing the Tolgee AI Translator **is to assist human translators**.
 Therefore, the tool is designed to support them in the translation process, **requiring their review and input**.
 However, this setup allows us to gradually empower AI and potentially reduce the need for extensive human interaction in the future.

 ## Cool, how can I try this?